Hungarian Kuvasz Breed Summary

 Loyal, Intelligent, Devoted, Energetic and Gentle

-They have lovely personalities and are very loyal and happy companion doggies.
+They have lovely personalities and are very loyal and happy companions.
 They were originally bred to guard their properties and 'hoomans', so are fairly aloof with strangers, which means they make wonderful watchdogs!

 Fun Fact: They can walk for over 15 miles without tiring!

-These doggies are extremely loyal and devoted towards their 'hoomans' and will do everything they can to protect and guard them from potential threats.
+These dogs are extremely loyal and devoted towards their 'hoomans' and will do everything they can to protect and guard them against potential threats.
 Along with the fact they are fairly wary of strangers, they tend to make very good watch dogs!
-They are also very loyal, which in turn means they make loving family pets.
-Additionally, they get on very well with children and will never show any sign of aggression, as they are very gentle around them.
-On top of this, they are a very intelligent breed and so training is fairly easy!
-However, they aren't the best breed for first time owners and would suit a family who have experience with similar breeds.
-But with the right level of training and socialisation they are sure to make fantastic family pets.
+They are very loyal, which in turn means they make loving family pets and they get on very well with children, never showing any sign of aggression.
+On top of this, they are a very intelligent breed meaning training is fairly easy!
+They're not the best breed for first-time owners and would suit a family who has experience with similar breeds.

 Hungarian Kuvasz's are thought to be one of the three ancient Hungarian Breeds, supposedly arriving in Hungary around 1,200 years ago!
 This was when the Maygyar Tribes invaded the country.
 Their name, 'Kuwasz' is a Turkish word meaning 'bodyguard', but they were originally used as herding dogs.
 It was during the 15th century that these doggies became a highly prized breed for their fabulous white coats and were even said to be owned by King Vlad Dracula (the count!).
 However, after this period of time, the breed began to decline in popularity and weren't revived until the late 1800's and were only properly established just after WW2!